 WestRock Study About Pizza Box Recycling

-The research conducted for the study required WestRock workers to dig around at recycling facilities, pulling pizza boxes out of the trash piles and photographing them to determine exactly how much food residue was left behind.
+The research conducted for the study required WestRock workers to dig around at recycling facilities, pull pizza boxes out of the trash piles, and photograph them to determine exactly how much food residue was left behind.

-They ultimately discovered that neither grease nor “small amounts of cheese” would negatively affect the recyclability of the cardboard nor the products that were created from that material.
+They ultimately discovered that neither grease nor “small amounts of cheese” would negatively affect the recyclability of cardboard or the products created from that material.
 Thus, even your greasy, cheesy pizza box should go in the paper recycling bin.

 WestRock determined that pizza boxes in the recycling stream have an average grease content of approximately one to two percent by weight level.